blossom2016/novel-corona/README.md

 I used Postman to test my connection to see if the backend was working well.
 So I uploaded the CSV with a POST request, after which data was extracted from it to see if it can be used to serve the frontend.

+#Frontend
+For the frontend, I used react js and ploty js to achieve the graphs that are seen in the project.